yarisvt/tyk-docs/tyk-docs/content/transform-traffic/response-body.md

 In this configuration, you set the `headers` to target and the `target host` to replace the values with.
 In the above example, the `Link` and `Location` headers will be modified from the server-generated response, with the protocol, domain and port of the value set in `target_host`.

 (This is not supported in the Dashboard yet.)

+### Using Context Variables

+You can also use Context Variables in a response body transform.
+The syntax is as follows:

+`{{ ._tyk_context.CONTEXTVARIABLES }}`

+See [Context Variables](/docs/concepts/context-variables/) for more details.

+### Using Meta Data

+You can also inject meta data into a response body transform.
+The syntax is as follows:

+`._tyk_meta.KEYNAME`

+See [Request Body Meta Data](/docs/transform-traffic/request-body/#a-name-meta-data-a-meta-data) for more details.